What are kith and kin?

 That doesn’t just have to happen to us, if can happen because of us.
 We can all pass this positivity on to other people.
 By welcoming in the next generation to our tribe, we can help to create a virtuous circle that’s perpetual and self-sustaining.

 Don’t be exclusive

-In contrast, if we are excluded or required to prove ourselves before being admitted to a group, we won’t fully commit ourselves.
+In contrast, if we are excluded or required to prove ourselves before being admitted to a group, we won’t fully commit to it.
+We hold ourselves back until we feel truly welcome.
 Our understandable reluctance makes us less flexible; and therefore, in turn, less attractive and acceptable to that tribe.
 In the same way that welcoming new people encourages them to commit, unwelcoming them actively discourages commitment.

-The act of unwelcoming someone creates a vicious circle, rather than a virtuous one.
-Exclusion is a sure way to detach, demotivate and devalue your people.
+The act of ‘unwelcoming’ someone creates a vicious circle, rather than a virtuous one.
+Exclusion is a guaranteed way to detach, demotivate and devalue your people.

 A warm welcome

 We live, work and socialise with hundreds of people outside our family tribe.
-We are not just kinsfolk, we are kith to many others and they are kith to us.
-Be welcoming yourself, in order to be welcomed by your kith and kin.
+We are not just kinsfolk, we are also kith to many others and they are kith to us.
+We have to be welcoming ourselves, in order to be welcomed in by our kith and kin.